 A GED is not considered a regular high school diploma.
-Students under 21 who have earned a GED are still considered to be eligible to fulfill their high school graduation requirement and earn a regular high school diploma.
-Also, students enrolled in a Youth Reengagement program may obtain a GED and stay enrolled until they have earned a diploma or reached 21.
+Students under 22 who have earned a GED are still considered to be eligible to fulfill their high school graduation requirement and earn a regular high school diploma.
+Also, students enrolled in a Youth Reengagement program may obtain a GED and stay enrolled until they have earned a diploma or reached 22.

 If a student has withdrawn to take the GED, they would need to reenroll in their local school and begin to work towards meeting the graduation requirements for their graduation cohort year to earn a high school diploma.
-Per WAC 392-172A-02000, a student who has a GED would also be able to continue receiving special education services from the public school district if determined to be eligible-at least until they either receive a high school diploma or reach the age of 21 (see Section C of WAC 392-172A-02000).
+Per WAC 392-172A-02000, a student who has a GED would also be able to continue receiving special education services from the public school district if determined to be eligible-at least until they either receive a high school diploma or reach the age of 22 (see Section C of WAC 392-172A-02000 and the note on page 24).